 - Multiple monitors — one good monitor beats two mediocre ones at this stage.

-- Mechanical keyboard — basic keyboards work fine for most people until you know your preferences.
+- Mechanical keyboard — basic keyboards work fine until you know your preferences.

 - Separate work from rest.
-Even if you don’t have a dedicated office, avoid working from your bed.
-The brain associates your bed with sleep—mixing signals hurts both your rest and your focus.
+Avoid working from bed.
+The brain associates bed with sleep — mixing signals hurts both rest and focus.

 - Invest in quality lighting.
-When natural light isn’t available, use a daylight-spectrum desk lamp (5,000K color temperature) to prevent eye strain during long sessions.
+When natural light is unavailable, use a daylight-spectrum desk lamp (5,000K color temperature) to prevent eye strain during long sessions.

 - Keep your workspace clutter-free.
-My rule: put away anything I haven’t used in a week.
 A clear desk reduces visual distraction and decision fatigue.

-- Cable management matters.
-Use a simple cable tray or adhesive clips—tangled cables aren’t just ugly, they make it harder to adjust your setup.
+- Manage cables.
+Use a cable tray or adhesive clips — tangled cables make it harder to adjust your setup.

-You don’t need a dedicated room to work remotely.
+A remote job setup does not require a dedicated room.
 Some of the most productive home offices fit into closets, bedroom corners, or living room nooks.
-The key is smart space utilization and creating mental separation between “work mode” and “home mode.”
+The key is smart space utilization and creating mental separation between work mode and home mode.
+According to Buffer’s 2025 State of Remote Work, 38% of remote workers operate from spaces under 100 square feet — and productivity is determined by configuration, not square footage.

-Closet offices have become surprisingly popular—and for good reason.
-A standard closet provides natural separation from living space, can fit a desk and chair, and the doors (if kept) let you “close” the office at day’s end.
+A standard closet provides natural separation from living space, can fit a desk and chair, and the doors let you “close” the office at day’s end.

 - Remove the closet rod and excess shelving.